Tesla’s “touchless” deliveries will help get Model Y out to customers

 Tesla has announced that at many locations it’s in the process of going touchless with its deliveries of the Model Y and other electric cars.

-As part of a financial statement Thursday announcing that it will be temporarily suspending vehicle production at its Fremont, California plant starting at the end of the day March 23—after a barrage of confusing messaging the past two days—the automaker said that it’s moving to a new “touchless delivery” method so that customers can continue to take delivery of new vehicles without direct human contact.
+As part of a financial statement Thursday announcing that it will be temporarily suspending vehicle production at its Fremont, California plant starting at the end of the day March 23—after a barrage of confusing messaging from company and local officials earlier in the week—the automaker said that it’s moving to a new “touchless delivery” method so that customers can continue to take delivery of new vehicles without direct human contact.

 Through the Tesla App, buyers will be able to unlock their vehicle as delivered and do a quick inspection.
 Then they simply sign any relevant paperwork placed in the car—with their own pen, to stay safe, we presume—and then leave the paperwork in a dropbox.